Your graduate program is an important investment in your future career.

 More than 95 percent of qualified applicants who request scholarship consideration receive institutional support.

-The following cost of attendance applies to students who are registered for 11–16 credits in the fall 2019 or spring 2020 semester.
+The following cost of attendance applies to students who are registered for 12–16 credits in the fall 2021 or spring 2022 semesters.
 The Joint IPD/ITED is a five-semester program.
 Students are enrolled full time during the first four semesters and half time during the final semester.
 Accordingly, students pay the full-time tuition fee for four semesters and pay for six credits at the per-credit rate in the final semester.

 |Tuition and Fees||Per Year||Per Semester|